wechaty/docusaurus/jekyll/_posts/2021-01-04-summer-2020-summit-okr.md

 >
 > &mdash; [The ultimate OKR guide](https://www.perdoo.com/okr-guide/)

+The following points about the Key Result are copy/pasted from our previous discussion from our AI-ML.Club: [BUPT/magic-mirror - OKR管理项目的方式探讨 #17](https://github.com/BUPT/magic-mirror/issues/17)

 ## What is Key Result

 The Key Result needs to be an outcome(what we get) instead of output(what we do).
 At the same time, we have to make sure KRs are value-based, measurable with metrics, and most importantly, should be short.